WordleAI/Solver/README.md

 # Solver

-This repo includes two implementations: a Python version and a C++ port.
+This repo includes two branches: a Python version and a C++ port.
 While both share the same core goal, their features differ slightly.
 The long-term objective is to move away from reliance on the NYTimes endpoint and other services, focusing on a universal, independent Wordle-solving solution.

 ---